Friday, February 21, 2025

 The 14th Colony

-Roger Smith, Adjunct Professor at Flagler College and University of Florida
+Roger Smith, Flagler College and University of Florida

-Chair: Dara Hatten, Incoming Florida NSDAR Chair for America 250
+Chair: Dara Hatten, Florida NSDAR Chair for President General's Project

 Comments: Audience